The Merrimack River Eagle Festival

 You can participate in several Eagle Festival events for free, including guided eagle spotting in Newburyport, Amesbury, and on Plum Island, as well as live demonstrations of raptors at three different locations.
-Guided Van Tours cost $10 per adult and $5 per child (ages 6-17).
-An Eagle Festival photo of yourself with a raptor costs $10.
+Guided van tours cost $10 per adult and $5 per child (ages 6-17).
 Specialized photography tours with Hunt’s Photo & Video instructors cost $50 per person.
 Online registration for all of these paid opportunities will be possible starting in January.
 Otherwise, there are several chances for you to help with expenses, and we very much appreciate any donations!

 Will I see a Bald Eagle?

 If the river is frozen, you’ll have an excellent chance of seeing a Bald Eagle.
 And there are plenty of other species of beautiful winter wildlife in this area—including seals, snowy owls, waterfowl, and falcons.
 We think you’re going to be amazed!

 What are the chances that Eagle Festival might be cancelled?

 We get some pretty iffy weather in February!
 We will present Eagle Festival in all circumstances unless we determine that conditions are hazardous to our participants—in which case, we will cancel the event and all registration fees will be refunded.

 Call Joppa Flats at 978-462-9998 for information or to register.

 Wednesday Morning Birding